openhp/HP-integration-example/README.md

 ID 	= chr(0x30)		#this script ID, 0x30 by default, default value supported by all Valden components so do not change it remote_ID = chr(0x41)		#Remote Display ID ( this display https://github.com/openhp/Display/ or that display https://github.com/openhp/ServiceDisplay/ )
-				#Remote Display ID can be changed, and yes: few devices with uniq IDs can work together at the same time at same line
+				#Remote Display ID can be changed, and yes: few devices with unique IDs can work together at the same time at same line

 #-------------------------------------------------------
 #example cycle, interaction with Remote Display